-(1) Whenever a punishment imposed under this chapter requires supervision services to be provided, the offender shall pay to the department of corrections the monthly assessment, prescribed under subsection (2) of this section, which shall be for the duration of the terms of supervision and which shall be considered as payment or part payment of the cost of providing supervision to the offender.
-The department may exempt or defer a person from the payment of all or any part of the assessment based upon any of the following factors:
+(1) Whenever a punishment imposed under this chapter requires supervision services to be provided, the offender shall pay to the department of corrections the supervision intake fee, prescribed under subsection (2) of this section, which shall be considered as payment or part payment of the cost of establishing supervision to the offender.
+The department may exempt or defer a person from the payment of all or any part of the intake fee based upon any of the following factors:

-(a) The offender has diligently attempted but has been unable to obtain employment that provides the offender sufficient income to make such payments.
+(a) The offender has diligently attempted but has been unable to obtain employment that provides the offender sufficient income to make such a payment.

 (b) The offender is a student in a school, college, university, or a course of vocational or technical training designed to fit the student for gainful employment.